koktaildotcom/homey-mi-flora/README.md

 > **Q3**  Is the app compatibel with v2.0.0?

-* All the functionality is the same as in the v2 compatibel version.
-All issues of not triggering flowcards are resolved in the newest RC as wel.
-The app is rewrited for v2.0 but **does update just once** due to Homey core issues as mentioned in de skd-app [issue](https://github.com/athombv/homey-apps-sdk-issues/issues/6) ticket to athom on github.
-Athom is looking for a fix for this issue ‘soon’ untill than the app wil  **not** be fully compatibel with v2.0.
+* The app is only compatible from v2.1.2 and up due to change to the BLE core.

 ## Usage
 1. Install app
 2. Add device(s) to Homey.